outscale/terraform-provider-outscale/website/docs/r/instance.html.markdown

 page_title: "OUTSCALE: outscale_instance"
 sidebar_current: "docs-outscale-resource-instance"
 description: |-
-  Provides an EC2 instance resource.
+  Provides an Outscale instance resource.
 This allows instances to be created, updated, and deleted.
 Instances also support provisioning.
 ---

 # outscale_instance